bloomdevelop/music-player/README.md

 # Music Player

-An WIP music player for the COSMIC™ desktop
+A WIP music player for the COSMIC™ desktop

 ## TODO